What causes an Algae Bloom?

 While we cannot control many of these conditions, we can influence one of the factors that affect their growth; that is the nutrients available to them.
 Property owners living on or near lakes and rivers can help by reducing or eliminating the use of fertilizers heavy with phosphorous, increasing the width and extent of vegetated buffer strips along shorelines and ensuring septic systems are fully functioning.

 Algae blooms are a sign that the nutrient levels in the water are higher than normal.
 By tracking the occurrence of algae blooms it will help us to monitor changes in the health of our waterways.

 You can help.
-If you see an algae bloom on your lake, report it to Citizen Water Watch.
+If you see an algae bloom on your lake, please document it with our Algae Reporting Tool.

 What are the hazards associated with Blue-Green Algae blooms?

 Although an aesthetic nuisance, most algae are not toxic.
 It only poses a potential health risk when it’s the “blue-green” type algae.
 A blue-green algae bloom can typically be identified because the water looks bluish-green, like green pea soup, or turquoise paint.
 When the blooms are very dense, they may form solid-looking clumps.
 Fresh blooms often smell like newly mown grass; older blooms may smell like rotting garbage.
 (Ontario Ministry of the Environment and Climate Change website, 2014)

 Laboratory analysis of water samples is the only way to identify whether a particular algae is the type that produces toxin and if toxins are present in the water.
 However, it is difficult to sample all parts of an algae bloom so a precautionary approach is best.